q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 Otherwise, the browser and its associated WebDriver executable will keep running, hogging system resources and possibly causing other problems.

-Add the following call to the bottom of `TestDuckDuckGoSearch`:
+Add the following call to the bottom of `TestDuckDuckGoWebSearch`:

 ```csharp
 actor.AttemptsTo(QuitWebDriver.ForBrowser());